Updated: May 2026

 • MSPs: Gross profit margins typically range between 20% and 30%, reflecting their focus on IT operations that are crucial but often commoditized.

 • MSSPs: With a focus on high-stakes cybersecurity, MSSPs enjoy higher gross profit margins, usually between 30% and 40%.
+For a deeper look at what managed security service providers actually deliver, see our full breakdown.

 In terms of presence, the numbers show a significant divide: